 - Press sauté and cook uncovered for 20-45 minutes, stirring occasionally, until the apple butter is thick enough that a wooden spoon will stand up in it.
 Note that if you did not add sugar, it will take longer for the apple butter to reduce and thicken.

 For Slow Cooker:

-**Nutritional data shown is for an entire batch, not per serving.
+- **Nutritional data shown is for one pint, not per serving.